The following sections describe the currently known issues in SaltStack Config version 8.3.0.

 - Job return numbers may differ from target numbers based on current key state and grain data.

-- When upgrading SaltStack Enterprise, some users might notice a queue of stale jobs that are stuck in a pending state.
-Upgrading the Enterprise API (RaaS) node can cause these jobs to run unless they are first cleared out.
-See the Upgrade the Enterprise API (RaaS) node step in the Upgrade from a previous version guide for more information.
+- When upgrading SaltStack Config, some users might notice a queue of stale jobs that are stuck in a pending state.
+Upgrading the RaaS node can cause these jobs to run unless they are first cleared out.
+See the Upgrade the RaaS node step in the Upgrade from a previous version guide for more information.

-- Scheduled jobs display in the Enterprise Console only if scheduled within the next 12 weeks.
+- Scheduled jobs display in the user interface only if scheduled within the next 12 weeks.

-- After upgrading SaltStack Enterprise (for example, from 6.3.0 to 6.4.0), you must clear your web browser cache.
-Failing to clear the cache might result in unpredictable behavior in the Enterprise Console.
+- After upgrading SaltStack Config (for example, from 6.3.0 to 6.4.0), you must clear your web browser cache.
+Failing to clear the cache might result in unpredictable behavior in the user interface.

-- When running jobs against a large number of minions, only 2,000 job returns show in the Enterprise Console by default.
-To retain job returns for all minions, use the Enterprise API to query the
+- When running jobs against a large number of minions, only 2,000 job returns show in the user interface by default.
+To retain job returns for all minions, use RaaS to query the

 If you are using multiple masters and have enabled